omkarcloud/botasaurus/README.md

 #### What Works?

-- Visiting the website via Google Referrer (which makes the website think that you are coming from Google Search Results, and allows you).
+- Visiting the website via Google Referrer (which makes is seems as if the user has arrived from google search).

 ```python
 from botasaurus.browser import browser, Driver